 MLS In Cybersecurity and Data Privacy

 That’s precisely what we’re trying to do with the online MLS in Cybersecurity & Data Privacy.
 Many of our students enroll to enhance their career prospects on the technical/legal divide.
-We’ve deliberately designed our curriculum to straddle both and to provide opportunities for students who are called to the vision articulated by Cleveland-Marshall’s motto: “Learn Law.
+We’ve deliberately designed our curriculum to straddle both and to provide opportunities for students who are called to the vision articulated by CSU College of Law’s motto: “Learn Law.
 Live Justice.”

 We’re committed to ensuring that our courses explicitly call out the insidious ways that technology reinforces and exacerbates existing racial disparities, and to providing our students with the tools to fight for racial justice.
-Cleveland-Marshall recently issued a Call to Action.
+CSU College of Law recently issued a Call to Action.
 Also, CSU President Harlan Sands announced a set of Action Steps to address racial and social justice and antiracism.
 Lastly, we’re committing to these efforts and expanding the ways we highlight the intersection between technology and racism.

 By Brian Ray